gounthar/learning-2024-devops/docs/src/container/README.md

   docker stop [OPTIONS] CONTAINER [CONTAINER...]
   ```

 ## 🧪 Exercise 1

-Pull HTTPS apache server image from docker HUB and start your first web server containerized.
+Pull HTTP apache server image from docker HUB and start your first web server containerized.
 Test it on your browser

 ::: details view the answer
 ```bash